luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

   // What all approaches on populism share, is a common understanding that at its core, populism is about a

   The most popular definition of populism in the empirical literature is given by Cas #cite(<muddePopulistZeitgeist2004>, form: "prose").
-  This approach frames populism pimarily as a conflict between the corrupt elite and the virtuous people and therefore focuses on two key notions: anti-elitism and people-centrism.#mnote[die beiden dimensionen musst du mehr erklären. dafür gäbe es bei anderen punkten in dieser section kürzungsmglkeiten]
+  This approach frames populism primarily as a conflict between the corrupt elite and the virtuous people, and therefore focuses on two key notions: anti-elitism and people-centrism.
+  #mnote[die beiden dimensionen musst du mehr erklären. dafür gäbe es bei anderen punkten in dieser section kürzungsmglkeiten]
   Populism in this context emphasizes the homogeneous nature of the people, often depicted as a cultural or economic entity, and defines the elite variably depending on context @muddeStudyingPopulismComparative2018.
   It is seen as a "thin-centered ideology" with a narrow scope compared to broader ideologies like nativism or socialism, which it can accompany @muddePopulistZeitgeist2004 @hawkinsIdeationalApproachPopulism2019.
   Populism, seen as a thin ideology, describes a worldview that is characterized above all by the antagonistic relationship between the virtuous people and the corrupt elite, which is linked to a thick ideology @muddePopulistZeitgeist2004.